dreamking60/d3-start-to-finish-leanpub/manuscript/06 PRACTICAL Load the data.md

-# Practical: Load the data
+# Practical: Load the Data

 You learned about D3 requests in the previous section.
 In this practical we introduce the data that Energy Explorer uses and we show how to use D3 to load this data.

 ## Overview

-Open `d3-start-to-finish/step2` in your text editor.
-The file structure is (new directories and files shown in red):
+Open `step2` from the code download in your text editor.
+The directory structure is:

 ```
 step2